yunhao18/ai/RDME_EN.md

 ![Alt text](./robot-trading.jpg)

-&nbsp;

-&emsp;

 <div class="h2-div">
   What are the drawbacks of traditional stock investment methods?
-Why can we help you break free from the troubles caused by traditional stock trading?
+Why can we help you break free from the troubles caused by traditional stock trading?<br>
 </div>
-&nbsp;

-&emsp;
 <div class="h3-div">
-  Traditional Stock Trading<br><br><br>
+  Traditional Stock Trading<br>
 </div>

 <div class="h4-div">